 It is not in your best interests to go to Immigration Court without an attorney.
 Figuring out your best options for success is no easy task.
 Winning is even harder.

-Studies have shown that only 37% of immigrants go to Immigration Court with a lawyer.
-Of the 63% who went alone, only 2% were able to win their cases.
+Recent studies have shown 57% of immigrants go to Immigration Court without a lawyer.
+Of those who went alone, only 20% were able to win their cases.

 5. Date And Place Of Immigration Court Proceedings